B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 Solution 2

-The difference between using a table of values and the double number line to represent a proportionality situation is the order in which the values that represent ratios are placed.
+The difference between using a ratio table and a double number line to represent a proportionality situation is the order in which the values that represent ratios are placed.
 On a double number line, the numbers are placed in ascending order at constant intervals, whereas in the table of values, they are placed in the order that corresponds to the reasoning used to solve the situation.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 52-53.

 Ratios

-There is a relationship of proportionality between 2 quantities when these quantities can increase or decrease simultaneously by the same factor.
+There is a relationship of proportionality between two quantities when these quantities increase or decrease simultaneously by the same factor.

 Example 1